Skyblue lupine plant in bloom

 Growth habit: 2–3’ tall and equally wide

-For information on other Lupinus species, see:
+For information on other Lupinus species, see these resources: